STCSNN: High energy efficiency spike-train level spiking neural networks with spatio-temporal conversion: Experiments and results

 \subsection{Comparison with existing works}

-The comparison results on FashionMnist, CIFAR-10, CIFAR-100, TinyImageNet, and DVS-CIFAR10 are shown in Tab. \ref{T1}.
+The comparison results on FashionMnist, CIFAR-10, CIFAR-100, TinyImageNet, and DVS-CIFAR10 are shown in Tab. \ref{T2}.

 For the FashionMnist dataset, we use ResNet18\cite{he2016identity} as the network structure.
-Tab. \ref{T1} shows that the proposed SLSSNN method outperforms all other methods on FashionMnist with 8 time steps, based on 5 runs of experiments.
+Tab. \ref{T2} shows that the proposed STCSNN method outperforms all other methods on FashionMnist with 8 time steps, based on 5 runs of experiments.
 Although some direct training methods such as \cite{suetake2023s3nn} use smaller time steps than ours, our method can achieve better performances.
-For the FashionMnist dataset, which is a simple dataset, our proposed method still obtained 0.51\%-5.19\% accuracy improvement.
+To show the performance change after we use our proposed STCB to replace the ReLu + Cov, we implement the ANN with the same structures and train it in the same experimental conditions.
+For Fashion MNIST, though our proposed method has a lower mean accuracy, our proposed method got the same best accuracy.
+For the FashionMnist dataset, which is a simple dataset, our proposed method still obtained 0.51\%-5.19\% accuracy improvement compared with other SNNs.

 For the Cifar-10 and Cifar-100 datasets, we use VGG16\cite{kundu2021towards} and ResNet18\cite{he2016identity} as the network architectures.
-On Cifar-10 and Cifar-100, our proposed SLSSNN achieves the highest accuracy above all existing approaches based on 5 runs of experiments.
-For Cifar-10, Our proposed SLSSNN based on VGG16 and ResNet18 architecture obtains $93.32\%$ and $94.08\%$ test accuracy with only 8 time steps, respectively.
-Though our proposed SLSNN based on VGG16 architecture obtain $93.32\%$ accuracy, which is a little lower than \cite{kim2022neural} on Cifar-100.
-We only train the network in 100 epochs, while \cite{kim2022neural} needs 200-300 epochs.
-In addition, Our proposed SLSNN based on ResNet18 can obtain high accuracy than other methods.
+On Cifar-10 and Cifar-100, our proposed STCSNN achieves the highest accuracy based on 5 runs of experiments compared with other directing trained SNNs.
+Compared with the ANN-SNN method, our proposed method can obtain competitive or even better results.
+For Cifar-10, Our proposed STCSNN based on VGG16 and ResNet18 architecture obtains $5.43\%$ and $95.96\%$ test accuracy with only 8 time steps, respectively.
+Though \cite{suetake2023s3nn,kim2022neural,deng2022temporal} use fewer time steps, our work achieved $1.52\%-5.29\%$ accuracy improvement for Cifar100 with simpler network structure.

 For the TinyImageNet dataset, we still used VGG16\cite{kundu2021towards} and ResNet18\cite{he2016identity} as the network architectures.
-Compared to the ANN-to-SNN methods, which apply the same VGG16 architecture, our method obtains $4.22\%$-$6.44\%$ accuracy improvement with fewer time steps.
-If we apply a more powerful architecture ResNet18, SLSSNN can obtain $59.38\%$ accuracy, which improves the accuracy by $1.58\%$-$12.59\%$ compared with other methods.
+Compared to the ANN-to-SNN methods, which apply the same VGG16 architecture, our method obtains a higher accuracy with fewer time steps.
+If we apply a more powerful architecture ResNet18, STCSNN can obtain $60.54\%$ accuracy, which improves the accuracy by $2.74\%$-$13.75\%$ compared with other methods.
+For Cifar-10, Cifar-100, and TinyImageNet, our proposed method has no significant accuracy drop compared with ANN.